Motorcycle Accident Attorney

 California Motorcycle Laws

 Just as drivers of passenger vehicles must be aware of all the laws cars are subject to, riders also need to educate themselves about these laws and the laws governing the safe operation and handling of a motorcycle.
 One hotly debated topic has to do with lane splitting.
-California law doesn’t have any specific rules about this practice, meaning there’s nothing that says you can’t do it, and there’s nothing that says you can.
+Our San Fransisco motorcycle accident lawyer explains that California law doesn’t have any specific rules about this practice, meaning there’s nothing that says you can’t do it, and there’s nothing that says you can.
 That said, it’s commonly agreed upon that lane splitting can be a dangerous action and should be limited whenever possible.

 State law also has helmet laws stating that all riders are required to wear a U.S. Department of Transportation (DOT) compliant helmet and this includes any motorcycle passenger.
 Other required motorcycle equipment includes having both a right and left side-view mirror, working turn signals, at least one headlight, and handlebars that are no higher than six inches above the shoulder height of the rider.